build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 We can also run a script like:
 -   `docker build` or `docker push`

 This let's us string multiple actions together to build, test, package up, and deploy our app.
 Each step is dependent on prior steps, so if the checkout code step isn't successful, we won't run the unit test step.
-Then we can set each job, build, test, deploy, etc. to be dependent on the previous job.
-If the test job fails, the deploy job won't run.
+Then we can set each job to be dependent on the previous job, so if the test job fails, the deploy job won't run and deploy broken code.

 We could create our workflows directly from the GitHub UI, using one of the starter workflows in GitHub (in your repository, go to Actions -> New workflow - Choose a workflow).
 Today, we're using a customization of the starter workflows for testing a python app and for deploying to ECS.